 Hopefully by now you feel confident in your ability to measure content marketing performance and communicate it to your executive team.
 In the meantime, if you have any questions, let me know in the comments or drop me a line on Google+ or Twitter.

 Subscribe to our Hub to get daily blog posts like this one delivered straight to your inbox.

 About the Author

-As Director of Marketing, Hana focuses on creating an incredible brand experience while combining it with a metrics driven approach, allowing Uberflip to truly understand its customer's needs.Follow on Google Plus Follow on Twitter More Content by Hana Abaza
+As VP Marketing, Hana enables her team to focus on an incredible customer experience combined with a metrics driven approach, so Uberflip to truly understand its customer's needs.Follow on Google Plus Follow on Twitter More Content by Hana Abaza